faraco/python-pixabay/README.md

 ### LICENSE

-This module/interface licensed under MIT license.
+This module is licensed under the MIT license.
 See LICENSE file for more details.

 ### AUTHOR
 faraco <skelic3@gmail.com>